-DRAFT NATIONAL BOTANICAL GARDEN EXPANSION STRATEGY 2019-2030
+NATIONAL BOTANICAL GARDEN EXPANSION STRATEGY 2019-2030

-I, Barbara Dallas Creecy, Minister of Environment, Forestry and Fisheries, hereby under section 99 and 100 of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004), give notice of my intention to publish the Draft South African National Botanical Garden Expansion Strategy 2019-2030 (the Strategy), for public comment in the Schedule hereto.
+I, Barbara Dallas Creecy, the Minister of Forestry, Fisheries and the Environment, hereby in terms of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004), publish the South African National Botanical Garden Expansion Strategy 2019-2030 (Strategy), in the Schedule hereto, for implementation.

 The Strategy provides a strategic approach for the establishment, expansion and maintenance of a network of botanical gardens across South Africa.
-The strategy is aligned with the National Development Plan 2030 timeframe.
+The strategy is aligned with the National Development Plan, 2030 timeframe.